Here Are The 10 Best Places To Live In Mississippi…And Why

 9. Best Seaside Town: Ocean Springs

 has a lot to offer.
-The "gem of the Gulf Coast" is the perfect mashup of independent shops, art galleries, and culinary treasures, most of which are located in a quaint historic district.
-At night the city comes alive thanks to a number of venues that feature live music on an almost a nightly basis.
+The "gem of the Gulf Coast" is one of the best places to live in Mississippi as it's a perfect mashup of independent shops, art galleries, and culinary treasures, most of which are located in a quaint historic district.
+At night, the city comes alive thanks to a number of venues that feature live music on an almost nightly basis.
 And for those looking for some rest and relaxation, Ocean Springs has got you covered in that aspect as well.
 The city is practically surrounded by the Gulf Islands National Seashore and is filled with cozy cottages, perfect for a much-needed beach getaway.

 10. Best Place for Business and Careers: Jackson